Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any Pretrained Model: Introduction

 We investigate the limits of knowledge distillation \citep{Hinton2015DistillingTK,Tian2019ContrastiveRD} for this task, which in contrast to data-free approaches (e.g.~\cite{wortsmann2022modelsoups}), operates independently of model choices.
 However, standard knowledge distillation frameworks assume information to be distilled to an \textit{untrained} student.
 In contrast, we only wish to transfer knowledge not available in an already trained student model, which may even outperform its teacher.
-This crucially entails that a trade-off between knowledge gain and retention has to be struck.
-Indeed, for knowledge transfer between arbitrary pretrained models, we find common distillation (\S\ref{subsec:exp_transfer_study}) to exhibit strong model and hyperparameter dependence, and result in a performance drop for the majority of student models, particularly for weaker/equiperformant teachers.
-This can be attributed to catastrophic forgetting \citep{Kirkpatrick2016OvercomingCF,kirkpatrick2017ewc,schwarz2018oewc,Zenke2017ContinualLT} outweighing the benefits of distilling complementary knowledge from the teacher.
+This crucially entails a successful trade-off between knowledge gain and retention.
+Indeed, for knowledge transfer between arbitrary pretrained models, common distillation (\S\ref{subsec:exp_transfer_study}) exhibits strong model/hyperparameter dependence and performance drops for the majority of student models, particularly for weaker/equiperformant teachers.
+This can be attributed to catastrophic forgetting \citep{Kirkpatrick2016OvercomingCF,Zenke2017ContinualLT} outweighing the benefits of complementary knowledge transfer from the teacher.

 For a favorable trade-off between forgetting and knowledge gain, we treat the transfer process as a continual learning problem, where a model is continuously presented with new context for data already seen.
 To encourage retention, we first study weight interpolation \citep{Stojanovski2022MomentumbasedWI,wortsman2022wiseft}.
 While better than normal distillation, it is often \textit{too strong} a constraint when the teachers have niche areas of expertise or are overall stronger.
-We thus propose to constrain distillation at the data level, by partitioning the transfer data into two sets - one with samples where transfer from a teacher is desired, and one where we wish to retain the student behavior.
+We thus propose to constrain distillation at the data level by partitioning it into two sets - one with samples where transfer from a teacher is desired, and one where we wish to retain the student behavior.
 This introduces significantly fewer constraints on the model weights to learn from arbitrary teacher context, while reducing forgetting by retaining initial performance on samples where the teacher has limited positive (even detrimental) impact.
 Moreover, our data partitioning can be achieved without any supervision.